lwmqn/shepherd/README.md

 ```

 *************************************************

+<a name="EVT_ready"></a>
 ### Event: 'ready'
 `function () { }`
-Fired when the Server is ready.
+Fired when Server is ready.

 *************************************************

+<a name="EVT_error"></a>
 ### Event: 'error'
 `function (err) { }`
 Fired when there is an error occurred.

 *************************************************

+<a name="EVT_ind"></a>
 ### Event: 'ind'
 `function (type, msg) { }`
 Fired when there is an incoming indication message.
-There are 5 kinds of indication `type` including `devIncoming`, `devLeaving`, `devUpdate`, `devNotify` and `devChange`.
+There are 5 kinds of indication `type` including `'devIncoming'`, `'devLeaving'`, `'devUpdate'`, `'devNotify'` and `'devChange'`.

 * ##### devIncoming
-    When there is a Client Device incoming to the network, qserver will fire an `'ind'` event along with this `type`.
+    When there is a Client Device incoming to the network, qserver will fire an `'ind'` event along with this type of indication.
 The Client Device can be a new registered one or an old Device signing in.

     * type: `'devIncoming'`
     * msg (_Object_): a qnode
 <br />

 * ##### devLeaving
-    When there is a Client Device leaving the network, qserver will fire an `'ind'` event along with this `type`.
+    When there is a Client Device leaving the network, qserver will fire an `'ind'` event along with this type of indication.

     * type: `'devLeaving'`
     * msg (_String_): the clientId of which Device is leaving
 <br />

 * ##### 'devUpdate'
-    When there is a Client Device leaving the network, qserver will fire an `'ind'` event along with this `type`.
+    When there is a Client Device leaving the network, qserver will fire an `'ind'` event along this type of indication.

     * type: `'devLeaving'`
     * msg (_Object_): the updated device attributes, there may be fields of `status`, `lifetime`, `ip`, `version` in this object.